Bloodlands season 2 release date speculation: Latest news on James Nesbitt drama

 As for writer Chris Brandon, he spoke of his delight at the renewal by saying: "It has been phenomenal to get such a positive response to James Nesbitt’s astounding performance, and the excellent work of his fellow cast and crew.
 What a privilege to begin another adventure with HTM Television and the BBC, in Northern Ireland – I can’t wait."

-Series two of Bloodlands will likely look at the aftermath of Pat Keenan and Tori Matthew’s deaths, which Tom is responsible for.
-While police believe that Pat Keenan was Goliath all along and that he killed Tori because he somehow found out that she was the one who kidnapped him, we know that Tom gave Pat Tori’s identity because she knew he was the person behind the Goliath killings and he knew that Pat would kill Tori.
+Series two of Bloodlands looks set to explore the aftermath of Pat Keenan and Tori Matthew's deaths, which Tom is responsible for.
+While police believe that Pat Keenan was Goliath all along and that he killed Tori because he somehow found out that she was the one who kidnapped him, we know that Tom gave Pat Tori's identity because she knew he was the person behind the Goliath killings and he knew that Pat would kill Tori.
 Tom then killed Pat to tie up any loose ends and will have told police that he did so after discovering he had killed Tori.

-We can safely assumed that James Nesbitt will return as DCI Tom Brannick, while we’re like to also see Lorcan Cranitch (Jackie), Charlene McKenna (Niamh), Chris Walley (Birdy) and Lola Petticrew (Izzy Brannick) reprise their roles.
+So far, the confirmed cast includes James Nesbitt as DCI Tom Brannick, while we will also see Lorcan Cranitch (Jackie), Charlene McKenna (Niamh), Chris Walley (Birdy) and Lola Petticrew (Izzy Brannick) reprise their roles.

 Unfortunately, Ian McElhinney (Adam Cory), Lisa Dwan (Tori Matthews) and Peter Balance (Pat Keenan) won't be returning for series two as their characters were killed off in series one, (unless they appear in flashbacks, of course) but Michael Smiley could be back as forensic expert Dinger and Kathy Kiera Clarke could reprise her role as Pat Keenan's widow Claire.